jygh98/jygh98.github.io/projects/project-4.md

   - Semantic UI
   - Meteor
   - Web Development
-summary: Web application built for our ICS 314 Final Project that showcases the variety of food vendors who operates here at the UH Manoa campus.
+summary: Web application built for our ICS 314 Final Project that showcases the variety of food vendors who operates here at UH Manoa Campus
 ---

 ## Overview